rfsbsb/getCities/README.markdown

 Get Cities
 ========

-This is a simple PHP script to retrieve book data from **IBGE** website.
+This is a simple PHP script to retrieve city data from **IBGE** website.
 This script relies on PHP DOM classes and was only tested in UNIX environment with  **PHP >= 5.3**

 There are three classes: